 COMMENTARY

-The complete set of criteria for evaluating navigation system performance is provided in RTCA DO-283.
+The complete set of criteria for evaluating navigation system performance for RNPs ≥ 0.3 is provided in RTCA DO-283.
 It should be noted that while all system integrators will need to evaluate their systems using the same standards and criteria, the systems implementations will vary and will dictate the acceptable operating modes and systems configurations.
 In one method, the system operation will be predicated on a design which relies upon comparisons of the systems’ estimate of position uncertainty versus RNP, while at the same time evaluating integrity.
 However, this may carry with it restrictions on the mode of system operation (e.g., flight director mode or coupled with autopilot for RNP 1) necessary to achieve and assure consistent performance.
 In another method, the system operation will be predicated upon a real-time evaluation of all factors in total system error such that mode limitations or restrictions may not apply.

+COMMENTARY

+This section and DO-283 do not describe the criteria for evaluating navigation system performance for RNP <0.3 and LP/LPV approach as the implementation requires aircraft qualification and operational approval criteria that go beyond the minimum requirements established in RTCA DO-236.
+For navigation systems integrating these approach features, refer to the performance and functionality capability information as documented in the ICAO PBN Manual RNP AR APCH navigation specification, AC 20-138 Appendix 2 (RNP AR), and RTCA DO-229 (LP/LPV).

 Navigation Alerting and Display